GoogleChrome/developer.chrome.com/site/en/docs/apps/angular_framework/index.md

 The window is created as a chromeless window (frame: 'none').
 By default, windows render with the OS's default close/expand/minimize bar:

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/ZCIALlecZwMUv7LW77hO.png", alt="Google Drive Uploader with no frame", height="75", width="508" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/ZCIALlecZwMUv7LW77hO.png", alt="Google Drive Uploader with no frame", height="75", width="508" %}

 The Uploader uses `frame: 'none'` to render the window as a "blank slate" and creates a custom close button in `main.html`:

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/IDJ8RCDPcatsI60AQEni.png", alt="Google Drive Uploader with custom frame", height="50", width="504" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/IDJ8RCDPcatsI60AQEni.png", alt="Google Drive Uploader with custom frame", height="50", width="504" %}

 The entire navigational area is wrapped in a <nav> (see next section).
 To declutter the app a bit, the custom close button is hidden until the user interacts with this the area: